Royal College of Physicians: Facility

+Exterior of the Royal College of Physicians at St Andrews Place, London, United Kingdom.

 The current College building was designed by architect Sir Denys Lasdun, opening in 1964 and has since been recognised as a building of national importance: it is a Grade I listed building, one of a very select band of post-war buildings sharing this distinction.
 Lasdun's use of mosaic clad concrete was extremely influential on many later public buildings.
 An interesting feature of the building was a 'Moving Wall', weighing five tons (5080 kg) and capable of being hydraulically lifted 10 ft to unite or sub-divide a hall of 62 ft width, which was the interior width of the building.
 The hydraulic equipment and the steel framework for the Moving Wall were produced by Merryweather & Sons Ltd of Greenwich, hydraulic engineers.
 Although better known for fire fighting equipment it was not the company's first installation of this kind.

 Publications

 The college publishes two peer-reviewed medical journals.
 Clinical Medicine and Future Healthcare Journal.
 In addition, it publishes regular reports, clinical guidelines, policy papers and online resources.
 Occupational and Environmental Medicine is the official journal of the Faculty of Occupational Medicine.

 Commentary is the membership magazine.
-It is published every 2 months.
+It is published bimonthly.